+We are pleased to be announcing our 2019 Research Grant Call of £3 million to support research into treatments for childhood cancer – £1 million of which we are dedicating to brain and CNS tumour research.
 Brain and spinal cancers are the leading cause of cancer death amongst children.
 It is crucial we support research into more effective and less toxic treatment to improve survival rates and the quality of survival for children diagnosed with one of the most aggressive forms of childhood cancer.

+.
+Outline applications for shortlisting are due 5 April.
 Donate today and help Children with Cancer UK make their vision of a world where no child dies of cancer a reality: